DreymaR/BigBagKbdTrixPKL/README.md

 * **Repeat** is another handy special key.
 It simply repeats the previous key press, but boy is that nice.
     - Map any state mapping to `®®` to make it a Repeat mapping.
 A `®#` mapping repeats # times.
     - It's good on a key for the thumb not used for Space.
 I use the [SharpKeys][ShrpKy] program for that.
+    - Speed typist Sophie says: "Double letter n-grams are funny: They start off as free WPM; then the better you get, the more they slow you down."
 * **PowerStrings** are shortcuts to text strings.
 These may be multiline, and may contain AutoHotKey syntax.
     - As an Example, try Extend+End in a text editor.
 It should produce an editable 'Yours truly' message footer.
 * **LayStack** is the stack of files that may hold layout definitions.
 From top to bottom priority: